 Robo-advisors typically onboard new users by asking a series of questions about your money, your life, and your personality, which helps them gauge your risk tolerance and select the right types of investments for you.

 You are then presented with an investment mix of ETFs that comprise your portfolio, and you can adjust this by choosing a more “aggressive” or “conservative” investment approach.
-Once the portfolio is selected and your account is funded, the robo-advisor keeps your portfolio in balance (by rebalancing), and invests new funds according to your asset allocation.
+Once the portfolio is selected and your account is funded, the robo-advisor keeps your portfolio in balance (by rebalancing your portfolio), and invests new funds according to your asset allocation.

 Robo-advisors are driven by algorithms and pre-defined parameters that help determine how to invest for a wide range of users.

-Robo-advisors make investing easier, and there are quite a few robo-advisor services to choose from today.
+Robo-advisors make investing easier, and there are quite a few robo-advisor services to choose from today, including our top pick, Wealthfront.
 If you want to invest like a pro, but without paying the hefty annual fees of a financial advisor, a robo-advisor may be a good option for you.